jonnybrammah/Mars-Exploration/README.md

 The graph below shows the average minimum temperature at Curiosity's location on Mars for each month, and the seasonal variation is visible in the pattern.
 ![Minimum Temperature Graph](https://raw.githubusercontent.com/jonnybrammah/Mars-Exploration/main/Output/Images/min_temp_by_month.png)

-You can see from the graph that the coldest month is Month number 3 with an average minimum temperature of -83.3°C. The warmest month is roughly half a year later (as expected) at Month number 8, which has an average minumum temperature of -68.4°C.
+You can see from the graph that the <strong>coldest month is Month number 3 with an average minimum temperature of -83.3°C</strong>. <strong>The warmest month is roughly half a year later (as expected) at Month number 8, which has an average minumum temperature of -68.4°C</strong>.
 This is perhaps more visible in the following graph which shows the average minimum temperature against month, but sorted from coldest to warmest:
 ![Minimum Temperature Graph](https://raw.githubusercontent.com/jonnybrammah/Mars-Exploration/main/Output/Images/min_temp_by_month_sorted.png)